SheetalMaurya/MvvmCross-Wiki/v3-02-03-Tip-Calc-A-Xamarin.Android-UI-project.md

                 android:max="40"
                 local:MvxBind="Progress Generosity" />

- - we'll add a `TextView` to disply the Tip that results from the calculation:
+ - we'll add a `TextView` to display the `Tip` that results from the calculation:

             <TextView
                 android:layout_width="fill_parent"